 To adapt to varying security needs, we’ve created access options that suit different requirements, even within the same facility.

-We have created an index of the 500,000 most frequently cited journal articles across academic disciplines that correctional sites and higher education programs can download or access through a flash drive (available by request).
-Designed to work in minimal tech environments, the offline index allows students to browse the titles and submit a manual request for the full articles.
+The Offline Index is designed to work in environments with minimal technology and/or tech support.
+It allows students to browse the titles available and then submit a manual request for the full articles.
 The college or university library then fulfills the requests by printing and delivering the articles to the student.
 The system can be set up in an offline computer lab or housed on students’ computers.

 Interested in bringing JSTOR to your facility?

 We encourage DOC employees to reach out to discuss the needs and goals of their facility.
 Hundreds of facilities in the United States have implemented at least one version of JSTOR inside, and our team is experienced in finding solutions that can work with the facility’s available resources.
-Some sites have fewer than five students using JSTOR in an education program, while in other cases entire systems with more than 30,000 people are using it.
+Some sites have fewer than five students using JSTOR in an education program, while in other cases, entire systems with more than 40,000+ people are using it.

 To get started:

-- Set up a consultation with us
+- Schedule a free, no-obligation consultation with us.

-- Designate a live date
+- Choose a live date.